giavinh79/Plop/README.md

 Plop
 =====

-Plop is a web application that uses React.js as its frontend framework and Adonis.js (Node.js web framework) as the REST API.
+Plop is an open-source web application that uses React.js as its frontend framework and Adonis.js (Node.js web framework) as the REST API.
 It is a simple project management tool targeted towards small teams (< 12) however, it can also be used by individuals who want a more complex to-do list.

-A postgreSQL relational database is used which is managed using the Lucid ORM to take advantage of models, controllers, migrations, seeds and factories.
-This allows us to easily replicate common SQL queries, setup the database with ease, and create dummy data.
+For data, a postgreSQL relational database is used.
+The Lucid ORM is leveraged for the benefits of models, controllers, migrations, seeds, and factories.
+This allows us to easily execute common queries, setup the database with ease, and create dummy data.
 Cloudinary is currently used to store images.

 ![Plop Dark Mode Preview](https://github.com/GV79/Plop/blob/master/readme-plop.png)